waterdog-oss/outbox-event-bus/README.md

 ## Roadmap
 * Provide metrics
 * Separate event relay thread from producer
-* Remove Koin dependency
-* Remove the dependency from [Exposed](https://github.com/JetBrains/Exposed), and allow the operator to define his own local event store with whatever technology that suits his needs
 * Use toxiproxy to assert the correct when errors happen
 * Add support for sending messages with keys!
 * We are using JSON as a serialization mechanism.
 Allow the operators to provide their own